cihanayindi/GoogleScholarBibTeXAutomation/README.md

 ## Acknowledgements

 - Thanks to [Google Scholar](https://scholar.google.com/) for providing the data.
-- Special thanks to the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) library for simplifying web scraping.
+- Thanks to Mehmetcan Karademir for the project idea.

 ---